thejimmyg/express-mustache-upload/README.md

 * `DIR` - The path which files should be uploaded to
 * `MUSTACHE_DIRS` - A `:` separated list of paths the system should look for mustache templates before using its default ones.
 * `DISABLE_AUTH` - Defaults to `false` but can be `true` to make file uploading and downloading work without requiring sign in.
 Only recommended for development.
+* `DISABLED_AUTH_USER` - If `DISABLE_AUTH` is set to `true`, set this to be the JSON-encoded representation of the auth user you want the server to assume is signed in. e.g. `'{"admin": true, "username": "disableduser"}'`.
+Only recommended for development.
 * `SCRIPT_NAME` - The base URL at which the app is hosted.
 Defaults to `""` and must not end with `/`.
 Usually this is set to something like `/upload`
 * `DEBUG` - The loggers you want to see log output for. e.g. `express-mustache-upload,express-mustache-jwt-signin`.
 * `PORT` - The port you would like the app to run on.
 Defaults to 80.